 In grade 5, the concept of sustainability is revisited and interconnectedness is introduced.
 Children begin to understand that everything in the environment is connected and that we have a responsibility to care for our planet.

 If you are teaching in a BC classroom, check with your school library to see if these books are already on your shelves.
 If not, you can click the bolded title of the book to take you to the Amazon affiliate link.
+As an Amazon affiliate, I receive a small commission that supports this blog, at no extra cost to you.

 Best Picture Books for Understanding Seasonal Change:

 Check out this list and comment below if I’ve missed one!
-Many of these books are included in the teacher’s kit of the non-profit school garden I support, The Classroom Gardener.

 Winter’s Coming: A Story of Seasonal Change by Jan Thornhill explores the concept of animal adaptations and how living things respond to their environment.